Brexit contingency action plans

 Irish Government contingency plan

 The Irish Government issued a communication called Preparing for the withdrawal of the United Kingdom from the European Union on 29 March 2019: Contingency Action Plan on 19 December 2018.
-This contingency action plan provides the first public update on key issues in the context of a no deal Brexit.
-It builds on the detailed and comprehensive work already underway.
+This contingency action plan provided the first public update on key issues in the context of a no deal Brexit.

-A further update of the Government's Contingency Action Plan was published on the 31 January 2019.
-This plan includes some of the key sectoral developments since the Plan was originally published.
+Further updates of the Government's Contingency Action Plan were published on the 31 January 2019 and 9 July 2019.
+The latest update includes some of the key sectoral developments since the Plan was originally published.

 This will be part of an ongoing process of public updates to take place over the coming months.

 European Commission contingency plan

 The European Commission has provided Brexit preparedness information to assist individuals and businesses in their preparations for the United Kingdom (UK) leaving the European Union (EU).

 The ratification of the Withdrawal Agreement continues to be the objective and priority of the Commission.
 However, irrespective of the outcome the UK's choice to leave the EU will cause significant disruption.

 Stakeholders, national and EU authorities, need to prepare for two possible outcomes as follows:

 - If the Withdrawal Agreement is ratified a transition period will apply.
 In this case EU law will cease to apply to and in the UK on 1 January 2021.